Mission Statement by Director General and Founder, Prof. Daniel Erdmann:

 „Mediation is a social core skill that lies veiled within each of us.“ In order to follow up on this point, WMO intends to offer a certain type of education that is available to everybody.
 Reaching everybody means that Prof. Erdmann created an educational concept that is acceptable and practical within every type of culture.
 This cross border and cross-cultural training does not intend to impose a western style of Applied Mediation on another culture, but it deals with a sensible core, or the point within the circle.
 This core emulsifies with the cultural background and language of the student and allows him or her to become a unique inner border professional.
 In this way, WMO is able to offer the only worldwide achievable training that respects and works with global diversity. „Ignorance is no acceptable option.“ Read more...

 WMO Program Advisor, Professor emeritus William Zartman: "I am quite impressed with the ambition and organization of the WMO as it seeks to bring together the diverse experiences of mediators - often grassroots mediators - throughout the world and to learn from them.
 We all need to expand and improve our awareness and practice of mediation.“ The World Mediation Organization is the premium network of global mediation centres based in Berlin, Germany.
 It is an international network of scholars and professionals dedicated to global mediation and conflict resolution.
-Institutionally it is linked to the Peace Operations Training Institute, American Military University, EUCLID (Pole Universitaire Euclid).
+Academically it is linked to EUCLID University (Pole Universitaire Euclid).

 The World Mediation Organization provides a global recognized service in conflict management and education.
 By promoting a constructive dialog within an area of mutual respect and non-escalated armed conflict (previously named: 'culture of peace‘ - read more), it is intended to create enduring solutions to conflicts and tensions created by human interactions, states and organizations.
 In accordance with the highest standards of quality, the consultancies are realized by academic experts in the field.
 In order to ensure the highest level of transparency, the WMO is listed in the European Transparency Register.
-Currently, the World Mediation Organization is represented by 65 local branches in 45 countries.
+Currently, the message of World Mediation Organization is shared by more than 220 fellows in 45 countries.